EXTENDED DEADLINE: Sunday, December 10, 2023, 11:59 pm EST

 Applicants will be asked to include the title of the proposed project in addition to the documents listed below.

-The proposal, consisting of no more than 1200 words, should describe the research project to be undertaken during the applicant’s residency, goals to be accomplished, the project’s significance within the field, and its capacity to bridge disciplinary boundaries.
+In no more than two pages the applicant should describe the research project to be undertaken during the fellowship year, goals to be accomplished, the project’s significance within the field, and its capacity to bridge disciplinary boundaries.

 Please submit one sample of a published work such as an article, book chapter, or significant conference paper (sample not to exceed 50 pages).
 The submission of books, very long articles, or entire dissertations is discouraged.